drforbin/decwar/docs/algebra/readme.md

 printing floating point is a modification of the above, bringing in the pdp10 floating point instructions. there's a numerical value to be printed out to the terminal, and that's done one character at a time using the 'outchr' tops10 muuo. this is a request to tops10 to print a character on the terminal, and it's used repeatedly to print each character of the numerical value, including negative sign and decimal point.

-as part of understanding this, it became apparent that a stack isn't needed. the code above is from the gorin book and it's oriented towards academic computer science. here's a minimalist numerical computing approach. for feynman's table 22-3, the need is to print five digits after the decimal point. that's all this code does. at the start, accumulator 'a' contains a float that is less than one. it's 'after the decimal point'. the machinery repeats five times, cranking five digits out 'in front of the decimal point', one by one, to print them with 'outchr'.
+as part of understanding all of this, it became apparent that a stack isn't needed. the code above is from the gorin book and it's oriented towards academic computer science. here's a minimalist numerical computing approach. for feynman's table 22-3, the need is to print five digits after the decimal point. that's all this code does. at the start, accumulator 'a' contains a float that is less than one. it's 'after the decimal point'. the machinery repeats five times, cranking five digits out 'in front of the decimal point', one by one, to print them with 'outchr'.

             movei   tmp,"."
             outchr  tmp